ThuroG/helm-cheatsheet/README.md

 - use a specific helm chart version (pay attention - this is not the app version!) with ```helm install nginx-release bitnami/nginx --version 7.1.0```
 - Display what happened for a specific release with ```helm history nginx-release```
 - Rollback to a specific Revision ```helm rollback nginx-release 1```
+- Create a helm chart with ```helm create nginx-chart```
+- Lint helps to verify if the yaml and structure is correct ```helm lint ./nginx-chart```
+- Template helps to check if templating is correctly with ```helm template ./nginx-chart --debug``` Mind that the debug shows the place where it is incorrect
+- Dry run the Helm Chart when the error was not catched by lint / template because it is K8s specific (like container instead of container*S*) with ```helm install release-name ./nginx-chart --dry-run``` Note: the dryrun flag does not install it